noahehall/theBookOfNoah/linux/docker/docker_new.md

     -  always harden the default bridge network if using it connect containers to the outside
     -  generally every container involved in the network stack should be assigned a hostname
       -  this permits you to decouple the container from its IP address and reroute messages without hardcoded IP addresses
+      -  internally
+        -  when programs running inside a container need to lookup their own ip address
+        -  when programs running inside a container must self-identify

 # architecture